mjschwenne/old-website/_posts/2021-06-22-understanding-the-ascent-method.md

 $$

 Notice that some substitutions do not cross over if we move in the direction of ascent, which are the pairs which have a zero as the denominator.
-Additionally, $$\epsilon$$ is a distance, and the concept of a negative distance does not made sense.
+Additionally, $$\epsilon$$ is a distance, and the concept of a negative distance does not make sense.
 Interpreting a negative distance as a positive distance in the opposite direction, if we needed to move in that direction, the direction of ascent vector would be pointing the other way.

 The reason that my list did not match the list of the program was because `find_cycle()` did not always return the fundamental cycle containing the new edge.
 If I called `find_cycle()` on a vertex in the other cycle in the graph (in this case $$\{(0, 4), (4, 0)\}$$), it would return that rather than the true fundamental cycle.

-This prompted me to think about what really determines if edges in a 1-arborescence are subtitutes for each other.
+This prompted me to think about what really determines if edges in a 1-arborescence are substitutes for each other.
 In every case where a substitute was valid, both of those edges lead to the same vertex.
 If they did not, then the degree constraint of the arborescence would be violated because we did not replace the edge leading into a node with another edge leading into the same node.
 This is true regardless of if the edges are part of the same fundamental cycle or not.

 Thus, `find_epsilon()` now takes every edge in the graph but not the chosen 1-arborescence $$k \in K(\pi, d)$$ and find the other edge in $$k$$ pointing to the same vertex, swaps them and then checks that the degree constraint is not violated, it has the correct number of edges and it is still connected.
-This is a more efficent method to use, and it found more valid substitutions as well so I was hopeful that it would finally bring the returned solution down to the optimal solution, perhaps because it was missing the correct value of $$\epsilon$$ on even just one of the iterations.
+This is a more efficient method to use, and it found more valid substitutions as well so I was hopeful that it would finally bring the returned solution down to the optimal solution, perhaps because it was missing the correct value of $$\epsilon$$ on even just one of the iterations.

 It did not.